NerdOfLinux/control-panel/README.md

 ## How to help
 Install this on a [VPS](https://m.do.co/c/f941d4888bfb), and look for problems, and open an issue.
 Alternatively, you can fork this repository, update it, and then submit a pull request.

+## Supported distros
+This is currently only tested on Ubuntu 16.04, but should work on other Ubuntu versions, debian, and even operating systems based off Ubuntu or Debian.
+If you'd like support for antoher operating system, please let me know by filing an issue.